 DeAna told me to turn over and she brought our sweet baby to my chest.
 Scott pulled down the straps on my shirt so I could start breastfeeding him, and we were in complete shock and amazement that it was over already, and we were holding our little baby in our arms.
 We didn’t even think to check his gender right away!
 Words cannot express the feelings of joy that we had as we kissed each other and bonded as a new extension of our family entered the world.
 One of my first words after the birth was “That was sooo easy!!” because really, it was.
 I had been a little afraid that after this birth I wouldn’t want to have any more children, but Scott and I looked at each other and agreed we would love to have more kids.

-We just agreed to wait a little longer next time, and avoid the castor oil.
-I had an immediate desire to wake up Ruby so she could share in this joy as well, but decided against it as the reality of that set in… We couldn’t believe she had stayed asleep the entire time!
+We just agreed to wait a little longer next time…and avoid the castor oil. 😉 I had an immediate desire to wake up Ruby so she could share in this joy as well, but decided against it as the reality of that set in… We couldn’t believe she had stayed asleep the entire time!
 I felt another contractions rise, and then plop!
 There was the placenta.
-So then, the three of us cuddled in front of the fireplace and we finally thought to look to see if it was a boy or a girl!
+So then, the three of us cuddled in front of the fireplace and we finally thought to look to see if it was a boy or a girl (no ultrasounds with this little guy)!
 “It’s a boy!”
-I squealed, and we laughed and cried and kissed just as when we he was first born.
-We couldn’t belive we waited so long to check.
+I squealed, and we laughed and cried and kissed just as we did when we he was first born.
+We couldn’t believe we waited so long to check!
 Scott and DeAna adjusted the pillows so I could sit up, and 30 minutes after he was born he got a great latch on my breast and began his first feed.

 While we all had a chance to catch our breath, we decided to watch the birth video since we were all just sitting around in front of the TV.
 It was incredible, and we were so happy all over again.
 After a while, Scott took Elliot and I got into the bath.
 I was afraid of it burning or stinging like it did when I bathed after Ruby – but I felt nothing but comfort.
 As I was comfortably soaking, Scott took off his shirt and had some incredible skin to skin time with our little boy.